 Everest Base Camp Trek Weather in this EBC trekking blog, we’ll talk about Everest Base Camp weather with changes in seasons.
 Technically speaking, the beauty of the Everest Base camp doesn’t get hindered by the season.
 It’s good to trek in all of the season, however, some merits and demerits come along the way.
 I have divided the Everest base camp weather into four categories (according to the four seasons).

 The enjoyable yet hard mountain paths, difficult steep hill climbs, amazing landscapes and views all add up to the worth of embracing the journey to Everest.
 It takes little to less mountaineering experience to complete the trek, but some training such as aerobics, stamina and immunity-boosting before the trek is highly recommended.

 Spring is the best time for EBC Trek.
-In Nepal, the spring season is on the months of March, April and May.
-After numerous months of sheer cold winds and frozen lakes, the flowers finally begin to bloom, and nature finally starts new life.
+In Nepal, the spring season is in the months of March, April and May.
+After numerous months of sheer cold winds and frozen lakes, the flowers finally begin to bloom, and nature finally starts a new life.

 The teahouses finally get open after a huge amount of snowfall and blizzards.
 The weather is moderate and you will be able to fully enjoy nature’s fresh air and sceneries.
 The sky is generally clear with some cloudy days which makes it easier to get across terrains and steep mountains.